 Yes!
 Although we typically think of measuring things by pulling out a ruler, we can teach kindergarten and preschoolers the concept of measurement with this simple activity.

 A couple important things to remember is that the item you use to measure with, in our case unifix cubes or the DUPLO below, should all be the same size and type.
 They should also be carefully placed end to end.
 Using an assortment of random size objects just won’t work!

 Set out large pieces of paper, markers, and unifix cubes (LEGO or small blocks work too!)

-We all took turns tracing our hands, feet and shoes onto the paper with a little mommy help anyway.
-I had Liam practice his letters by writing an M, a D and a L inside each tracing.
-Depending on the letter we made dots for him to follow, guided his hand or let him have it!
-We also decided to practice writing his name!
-Feel free to color and decorate your feet and hands if your child is interested.
-You certainly can explore all avenues of early learning, not just math.
+I had Liam practice his letters by writing an M, a D and a L for each person inside each tracing.
+Depending on the letter we made dots for him to follow, guided his hand or let him have it.
+We also decided to practice writing his name.

-Measure a room, measure the height of the table, measure the length of a shoe!
-The possibilities are endless.
+You can also use your blocks or cubes to measure the height or length of toys.
+Measure a room, measure the height of the table, measure the length of a shoe.
+The possibilities are endless!